jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 2
 Artifact Creature - Gestral
 Tap an untapped Gestral you control: Prevent the next 1 damage that would be dealt to target creature this turn.
+---
+Even if there is no competition here because everyone is dumb, I pushed myself through self-discipline.
+And I saved more than ten thousand of my fellow Gestrals.
+All the while, suffering inside like no one else in this world.
+So don't tell me what I am.

 1/3
 ```